kennyxli/Amazone/README.md

 ## Cart
 * Logged in users can add products into their cart.
 They can also adjust the quantity of how many they want to add from the product page.
 * Logged in users can adjust the quantity of each item within the cart page.
 They can also remove these items.
-* Cart page shows how many items and total price of all products.
+* Cart page shows how many items and subtotal of all products.
-*